Read This First

 Prompt 1: Explain the difference between deductive and inductive arguments and give several examples.

-The central claim is this: Deductive and inductive arguments are two fundamental approaches to reasoning and argumentation, each with distinct characteristics and applications.
+In plain terms: Deductive and inductive arguments are two fundamental approaches to reasoning and argumentation, each with distinct characteristics and applications.

 A deductive argument is one where the conclusion is necessarily true, provided that the premises are true.
 The structure of deductive reasoning is such that the conclusion follows with certainty from the premises.
 It’s a process of reasoning from the general to the specific.